 However, they also mean you don’t have to worry about the system running out of power.
 Wireless systems, like those from SimpliSafe, work from batteries, which makes them easier to install.
 They’re suitable for most spaces, but you’ll want to make sure they have a backup power supply in the event of a power outage.

 Because there are so many different types of systems available, we recommend shopping around and comparing several different systems before making a decision.

 What To Look For In A Home Security System

 For most seniors, ease of use is an absolute must.
-Some systems can be installed by a competent DIY-er (a family member or caregiver), while others require professional installation.
-Whichever you opt for though, make sure it’s easy to use once it’s set up.
+Some systems can be installed by a competent do-it-yourself kind of person, while others require professional installation.
+Whether you choose a DIY or professionally installed system, make sure it’s easy to use once it’s set up.

-- Glass break sensors in case of break-ins
+- Glass break sensors in case of break-ins through windows

 - Entryway sensors that let users know if a door or window is opened